JulianZhang97/garaone-/README.md

+Note: Demo images of program are available under the demos folder.

 GaraOne Setup:

 1. You MUST have the PostgreSQL JDBC driver included (in the lib folder) installed on the system.
 Add the .jar file